Glittery new coffee trend turns cappuccino into a disco ball

 One user on reviewing site LBB wrote, “The coffee tastes like a regular cappuccino, but has a lot more bling.”

-Another taster wrote on Instagram, “While the glitter does give the coffee a creamier texture, it leaves you with a shiny lip gloss too."
+Another taster wrote on Instagram, “While the glitter does give the coffee a creamier texture, it leaves you with a shiny lip gloss too.
+And yes it's edible glitter!"

-The glitter-packed coffee that appears to have been made for Instagram is doing quite well on social media platforms, but many have argued about the safety of consuming the beverage.
+Coffe by Di Bella told Fox News that their unique drink's glitter “is made out of a combination of crystal sugar mixed with edible food coloring (silver or gold) pre-heated at 350 degrees in the oven.”

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS